amorgan101010/arch-setup/setup-diary/40-refinement.md

   - With a script like that, I might have more flexibility in selecting exactly what packages to install down the line

   - I think it can be done with some combination of grepping, globbing, and redirecting

+- With that goal somewhere in mind, I'm removing the `LITE` flag from the script